Ashurbanipal: Diplomacy and incursions into Assyria

 While the Assyrian forces were on campaign in Elam, an alliance of Persians, Cimmerians and Medes marched on Nineveh and managed to reach the city's walls.
-To counteract this threat, Ashurbanipal called on his Scythian allies and successfully defeated the enemy army.
+To counteract this threat, Ashurbanipal called on Assyria´s longtime ally, the Indo-Aryan (Iranic) Scythian allies, and the Assyrians and Scythians successfully defeated the enemy army.
 The Median king, Phraortes, is generally held to have been killed in the fighting.
-This attack is poorly documented and it is possible that Phraortes wasn't present at all and his unfortunate death instead belongs to a Median campaign during the reign of one of Ashurbanipal's successors.
+This attack is poorly documented and it is possible that Phraortes was not present at all and his unfortunate death instead belongs to a Median campaign during the reign of one of Ashurbanipal's successors.

 After his death c.
 652, Gyges was succeeded by his son Ardys.
-Because the Scythians had driven the Cimmerians from their homes, the Cimmerians invaded Lydia again and successfully captured most of the kingdom.
+Because the Scythians had driven the Cimmerians from their homes, the Cimmerians invaded Lydia again and successfully captured of the kingdom.
 As his father had before him, Ardys also sent for aid from Ashurbanipal, stating that "You cursed my father and bad luck befell him; but bless me, your humble servant, and I will carry your yoke".
 It is unknown if any Assyrian aid arrived, but Lydia was successfully freed from the Cimmerians.
 They would not be driven out of Lydia completely until the reign of Ardys's grandson Alyattes.